NielsLouwes/NielsLouwes/README.md

 - 👋 Hi, I’m @NielsLouwes
-- 👀 I’m interested in full stack development
+- 👀 I’m working at AND Digital and am interested in full stack development
-- 🌱 I’m currently learning backend (Java & Springboot) and just completed 6 months of front end development (React, JS)
+- 🌱 My stack is React/Node.js/Typesript
 - 💞️ I’m looking to collaborate on cool front end projects
 - 📫 You can reach out to me @ nielslouwes45@gmail.com